Ráday family

-Ráday (Hungarian pronunciation: [raːdɒi]) is a Hungarian noble family, descended from the Genus Rátót.
+The Ráday family (Hungarian pronunciation: [raːdɒi]) is a Hungarian noble family, descended from the Genus Rátót.
 The family rose to prominence in the 18th century, when they were raised to the rank of barons in 1782 and eventually that of counts in 1790.
 The family played a significant role in the development of literature and Calvinism during the Hungarian Enlightenment.
 Members of the family were also involved in the Ottoman Wars, numerous civil wars against the House of Habsburg and the eradication of the Hungarian highwaymen known as the betyárs.

 History

 Genus Rátót, the clan from which the Ráday emerged, came to Hungary from Naples in the 11th century, under the reign of King Coloman.
-The Rádays' earliest known ancestor is the founder of this clan, Rathold, who eventually assumed the position of ispán of Somogy in 1203.The first occurrence of the Ráday name can be traced to 1348, when an obscure charter mentioned Balázs I Ráday and his son Jakab.
+The Rádays' earliest known ancestor from this clan is Rathold, who eventually assumed the position of ispán of Somogy in 1203.The first occurrence of the Ráday name can be traced to 1348, when an obscure charter mentioned Balázs I Ráday and his son Jakab.
 In 1545, István I Ráday, a direct descendant of Balázs, attained the position of sheriff (szolgabíró) of Pest.
 In the same century, Máté I Ráday was appointed castellan of Dévény by Louis II, and of Babócsa by Ferdinand I. The records about Máté's military career are somewhat conflicting as subsequent Rádays mainly credited him with the defence of Babócsa Castle, not the ensuing Siege of Kőszeg, at which he was supposedly present.
 For Máté's victory over the Ottoman forces at Babócsa, King Ferdinand permitted the further expansion of the Ráday sigil.
 Thus, the linden branch and leaf were added onto the coat of arms of the family, denoting its connection to the Rátóts.

 Maté's son, Péter, went onto lead a Šajkaši army and was eventually captured by the Ottomans.
 Another member of the family, Simon Ráday was elevated to the position of canon of Szepes in the 1500s.
 The steady rise of the family continued over the coming century, as András Ráday, grandson of István I, was asked to represent Nógrád at the Royal Diet of 1649 in Pozsony.
-His son, Gáspár II Ráday (1682-1711), assumed the same position in Pest at the subsequent diets, solidifying the political emergence of the family.
+His son, Gáspár II Ráday (1682–1711), assumed the same position in Pest at the subsequent diets, solidifying the political emergence of the family.